-Research in the EBL lab is generously funded through USDA, NSF, USGS, UD, and Unidel (internal), commodity groups, and non-profit organizations totaling $8.7 millions.
-Major current research projects include:
+Research projects in the EBL lab is generously funded through federal grants (USDA, NSF, DOE) and other supports from UD, Unidel, commodity groups, and non-profit organizations.
+Current research thrusts include:

 1) Phosphorus speciation, transformation, and loss from soils

-2) Sources and cycling of major organic phosphorus compounds: inositol phosphate, polyphosphate, and glyphosate
+2) Sources and cycling of major phosphorus compounds: inositol phosphate, polyphosphate, and glyphosate

 i) Phytate and other inositol phosphates

 Current research thrust in this axis aims to overcome the existing methodological challenge to discriminate the parental source/s of a particular degradation product by applying the multi-isotope tool to relate parental and daughter molecules and trace them in the environment.
 In another front, research on bond specificity has been explored to distinguish and differentiate between biotic and abiotic pathways of glyphosate degradation and examine the potential bias towards the particular pathway of degradation.
-It applies a variety of research methods including HPLC-MS, 1H, 13C and 31P NMR, stable isotopes, and general/molecular microbiological techniques to address these questions.
+It applies a variety of research methods including HPLC-MS, NMR (1H, 13C, and 31P), stable isotopes, and general/molecular microbiological techniques to address these questions.

 Funding sources: USDA 2017